jina-ai/finetuner/README.md

 pip install -U finetuner
 ```

-If you want to encode local data with the `finetuner.encode` function, you need to install
+If you want to submit a fine-tuning job on the cloud, please use
-`"finetuner[full]"`.
-This includes a number of additional dependencies, which are necessary for encoding: Torch,
-Torchvision and OpenCLIP:

 ```bash
 pip install "finetuner[full]"